collegevine/purescript-intertwine/README.md

 ### Primitives
 The smallest building blocks of a syntax are primitive printing/parsing operations.
 In the example above three such operations are visible:
-* `literal` means "there should be a path segment with exactly this value here".
+* `seg` means "there should be a path segment with exactly this value here".
-* `value` means "this path segment matches the next route constructor parameter".
+* `segValue` means "this path segment matches the next route constructor parameter".
 * `query` means "this route constructor parameter matches querystring parameter with the given key".
+* `end` signifies end of the route.

 These primitives are provided in `Data.Intertwine.Route`, but it is also possible to define your own.